zpl99/STSR-Seg/README.md

 The code of the Spatiotemporal aware Super-Resolution SEGmentation framework (STSR-Seg).
 The STSR-Seg is utilized to produce the China Building Rooftop Area (CBRA) dataset.

-The page is still being organized, the paper related to the method is being reviewed by the journal "Earth System Science Data (ESSD)", and we will release all the source code in the near future.
+The page is still being organized, the paper related to the method is being reviewed by the journal "Earth System Science Data (ESSD)".

 ### Requirements
 1. Use conda to create vitrual environment and activate it